January weather forecast

 • Vancouver - January »

-January, February, November and December, with an average maximum UV index of 2, are months with the lowest UV index in Vancouver, Canada.
-In Vancouver in January, during 19.4 rainfall days, 196mm (7.72") of precipitation is typically accumulated.
+The months with the lowest UV index in Vancouver are January, February, November and December, with an average maximum UV index of 2.
+The months with the lowest UV index in Vancouver are January, February, November and December, with an average maximum UV index of 2.

 • Ottawa - January »